Qualifying absolute liability of continuing breach

 It is well established that once the ship is on demurrage in order to prevent demurrage from continuing to run there must be clear provision to this effect.
 The last sentence of cl.
 6 can be given full effect when the ship in question is not on demurrage, but there is nothing contained within it or in the remainder of that clause to indicate that it applies when a vessel is on demurrage.

-To escape this harsh liability most charterparties now state clearly that laytime or, if the Vessel is on demurrage, demurrage shall commence, at each loading and each discharge port, upon the expiry of six (6) hours after a valid NOR has become effective berth or no berth, or when the Vessel commences loading, or discharging, whichever first occurs.
+Modern forms of charterparties specifically provide for example that laytime or, if the vessel is on demurrage, demurrage shall commence, at each loading and each discharge port, upon the expiry of six (6) hours after a valid NOR has become effective berth or no berth, or when the vessel commences loading, or discharging, whichever first occurs.
+Such wording allows interruption of both laytime and demurrage and partly devaluate rigour of "once on demurrage, always on demurrage" rule.
+(See BPVOY4 clause 7.3.2 below).

 Share this article on: